 The Association Agreement sets out the fundamental principles underlying the approximation of the Ukrainian legislation and practice in convergence with the EU acquis.

 The State Aid Law includes the general principle of incompatibility of state aid with competition, as well as framework rules on the assessment of various state support measures, de minimis threshold, powers and functions of the AMC, notification procedures for existing and new state aid, investigation of unlawful and misused aid, limitation periods, monitoring issues and judicial review.
-The State Aid Law became fully effective on 2 August 2017.
-The main upcoming deadlines established in the State Aid Law are as follows:
+The State Aid Law became fully effective on 2 August 2017 (by 2 August 2022 Ukraine should align existing state aid measures with state aid rules).

 Notably, the Association Agreement and the State Aid Law lay down only the basic rules and leave the details to secondary legislation.
 The secondary legislation developed so far includes the following:

 - The Procedure on Conducting Monitoring of State Aid to Undertakings approved by Regulation of the AMC No. 43-pII of 28 December 2015 (AMC Monitoring Procedure), which sets out the rules on how the AMC will monitor state aid and deliver annual reports and became effective on 2 August 2017.

 - The Procedure on Submission of Information on Existing State Aid to Undertakings to the AMC approved by Regulation of the AMC No. 43-pII of 28 December 2015 (AMC Procedure on Existing State Aid), which sets out the rules and forms on how the AMC will collect information on existing state aid, review submissions and issue recommendations and became effective on 2 August 2017.